Daniel-Nikpayuk/RCAP/README.md

 Royal Commission on Aboriginal Peoples (RCAP) Audio!

-The RCAP is a 1996 five volume report looking at the history of the of the relationship between Aboriginal peoples and Canada.
+The RCAP is a 1996 five volume report looking at the history of the relationship between Aboriginal peoples and Canada.
 The kind of history which isn't taught in Canadian history books, but should be.

 *Aboriginal Voices Radio* had originally recorded audio readings of the entire RCAP report.
 Their original work was here:

 http://www.aboriginalvoices.com/rcap/

-unfortunately now the link is broken.
+Unfortunately now that link is broken.
 An html version is still maintained of course by the federal government:

 http://www.aadnc-aandc.gc.ca/eng/1307458586498/1307458751962

-but an html version alone is not necessarily accessible by everyone.
-As such, I have archived the audio provided by Aboriginal Voices Radio (3.1GB); the html (for offline reading) from the Canadian government; as well as a pdf version created by the Queen's University.
+but an online html version alone is not necessarily accessible by everyone.
+As such, I have archived the audio provided by Aboriginal Voices Radio (3.1GB); the html (for offline reading) from the Canadian government; as well as a pdf version created by Queen's University.

-My only **disclaimer** about this is if you reference or cite any part of it, double check anything you quote against the official copy.
-To improve accessibility I normalized some of the digital formatting---I am confident I have done so properly but I have not verified it (as it is too much for a single person to do).
+My only **disclaimer** about this is if you reference or cite any part of the RCAP that you've downloaded from here, double check anything you quote against the official copy.
+To improve its accessibility I normalized some of the digital formatting---I am confident I have done so properly but I have not verified it (as it is too much for a single person to do).

-With each file I have posted its "sha256sum" which is a digital signature.
-If you want to be extra sure you've downloaded what I've posted (which is to say, nobody's tampered with it), please find an open source tool to calculate the "sha256sum" when you download the file and see if it matches the signature here.
+With each file I have posted a *sha256sum* which is a digital signature.
+If you want to be extra sure you've downloaded what I've posted (which is to say, nobody's tampered with it), please find an open source tool to calculate the sha256sum when you download the file, and then see if it matches the signature here.

 In any case, the Audio is split into the five volumes, and is available below: